nucleom42/rubee/readme.md

 With ru.Bee 2.0.0 you can use Websocket with ease!

 Here are steps to get started:
-Make sure redis server is installed and running
+1. Make sure redis server is installed and running
 ````bash
 sudo apt-get install -y redis # linux
 brew install redis # osx
 ````
-1. Enable websocket and redisto your Gemfile
+2. Enable websocket and redis to your Gemfile
 ```bash
 gem 'ru.Bee', '~> 2.0.0'
 gem 'redis'
 gem 'websocket'
 ```
-2. Add the redis url to your configuration file, unless it connects to 127.0.0.1:6379
+3. Add the redis url to your configuration file, unless it connects to 127.0.0.1:6379
 ```ruby
 # config/base_configuration.rb
 Rubee::Configuration.setup(env=:development) do |config|